SukprasarnRatt/MPI-ChameleonCloud-Cluster-Setup/README.md

 ## Set Up Environment

 - **Create 3 Virtual Machines using CentOS Stream9**:
-  These virtual machines will be set up as a cluster in the future as shown in the images below.
-We will access these clusters using SSH public and private keys.
+  These virtual machines are configured as a cluster to enable distributed computing.
+Access to the cluster is secured using an SSH key pair, consisting of a public key (stored on the virtual machines) and a private key.

   <img src="screenshots/Picture1.png" width="400"><br>